 While I can’t describe what was going on in Ms. Preston’s heart, for me the day embodied all that the GMHA was supposed to be.
 Scholarly and entertaining, the subject matter was presented in a format that mirrored the deep level of respect that I have for both the music and the people that create it.
 It was that all too infrequent occurrence when a historical production actually connects with the people and communities that lie at the heart of the story.

-Daniel Walker is a guest contributor with the USC Center for Religion and Civic Culture.
+Daniel Walker was a research associate with the USC Center for Religion and Civic Culture until 2012.